Nik-Zainal-Group/signature.tools.lib/README.md

 ## Testing the package

-You can test the package by entering the package main directory and typing from the R invironment:
+You can test the package by entering the package main directory and typing from the R environment:

 ```
 devtools::test()